tomofuminijo/aws-transit-gateway-demo/README.md

 - Create a stack using templates/Demo1-TGW-multi-vpc-interconnect.yaml in Tokyo region (If you haven't create it yet)
   ```
-  aws cloudformation create-stack --stack-name TGWDemo1 --template-body file://templates/Demo1-TGW-multi-vpc-interconnect.yaml --capabilities CAPABILITY_NAMED_IAM
+  aws cloudformation create-stack --stack-name TGWDemo1 --template-body file://templates/Demo1-TGW-multi-vpc-interconnect.yaml --capabilities CAPABILITY_NAMED_IAM --region ap-northeast-1
-  aws cloudformation wait stack-create-complete --stack-name TGWDemo1
+  aws cloudformation wait stack-create-complete --stack-name TGWDemo1 --region ap-northeast-1
   ```
-- Create a stack using templates/Demo3-TGW-remote-region-tgw-for-peering.yaml in Oregon or Singapore region
+- Create a stack using templates/Demo3-TGW-remote-region-tgw-for-peering.yaml in Singapore region
   ```
-  aws cloudformation create-stack --stack-name TGWDemo3 --template-body file://templates/Demo3-TGW-remote-region-tgw-for-peering.yaml --capabilities CAPABILITY_NAMED_IAM
+  aws cloudformation create-stack --stack-name TGWDemo3 --template-body file://templates/Demo3-TGW-remote-region-tgw-for-peering.yaml --capabilities CAPABILITY_NAMED_IAM --region ap-southeast-1
-  aws cloudformation wait stack-create-complete --stack-name TGWDemo3
+  aws cloudformation wait stack-create-complete --stack-name TGWDemo3 --region ap-southeast-1
   ```
-- In VPC Service console, Create an attachment with the type of peering connection between Tokyo region's tgw and the other region's tgw
+- In VPC Service console of Tokyo region, Create an TGW attachment with the type of peering connection between Tokyo region's tgw and Singapore region's tgw
-- Accept the peering attachment in the other region.
-Then the status will change from pending to available in about 10 minutes.
+- Switch to Singapore region, accept the peering attachment in VPC Console.
+Then the status of the peering will change from pending to available in about 10 minutes.
 - In the TGW Route table of each region, associate the peering atachment to TGW Route table.
 - In the TGW Route table of each region, define each other's route as static routes.
   - In Tokyo region: add a route (cidr 10.4.0.0/16 -> peering attachment)
-  - In the other region: add a route (cidr 0.0.0.0/0 -> peering attachment)
+  - In Singapore region: add a route (cidr 0.0.0.0/0 -> peering attachment)
-- Ping from Instance 4 to Instance 1 to verify that these can communicate with each other.
+- Access Instance 4 in Singapore Region using SSM Sesssion Manager and ping from Instance 4 to Instance 1 to verify that these can communicate with each other.
+  - ***Note***: If you can't access Instance 4, reboot it, then try again.
+It will take some time for the Session Manager to become available after Peering is able to communicate.
 - Ping the Internet address on instance 4 to verify that the instance can connect to the Internet.

 ## Crean Up

-- Delete the TGW Peering attachment in Management Console.
+- Delete the TGW Peering attachment of each Region in Management Console manually.
 - Delete the stacks.
 Execute the following commands.
   ```
-  aws cloudformation delete-stack --stack-name TGWDemo3
+  aws cloudformation delete-stack --stack-name TGWDemo3 --region ap-southeast-1
-  aws cloudformation wait stack-delete-complete --stack-name TGWDemo3
+  aws cloudformation wait stack-delete-complete --stack-name TGWDemo3 --region ap-southeast-1

-  aws cloudformation delete-stack --stack-name TGWDemo1
+  aws cloudformation delete-stack --stack-name TGWDemo1 --region ap-northeast-1
-  aws cloudformation wait stack-delete-complete --stack-name TGWDemo1
+  aws cloudformation wait stack-delete-complete --stack-name TGWDemo1 --region ap-northeast-1
   ```

 # Demo4: TGW Multi-Account Sharing